Alfresco/acs-packaging/docs/query-accelerator.md

 4. Start a Query Set Refresh in the Alfresco Administration Console as described earlier.

-5. The denormalised tables will be created
+5. The denormalized tables will be created

-6. The population of the denormalised tables might take a considerable time depending on the scale of the alfresco installation.
+6. The population of the denormalized tables might take a considerable time depending on the scale of the alfresco installation.
 The progress of the population of the table will be output to the alfresco log.

 ## Query Sets and Transaction Meta-Data Queries (TMDQ)

-Here we give an example of how to create a Query Set for a TMDQ.
+Here we give an example of how to create a Query Set to replace a TMDQ.

 The following TMDQ selects all documents (cm:content) which have a dublincore aspect (cm:dublincore), a publisher (cm:publisher) equal to 'Hachette Livre' and a type (cm:type) equal to 'Action'.